Last updated - March 23, 2018

 Ok, you have heard quite a lot of exciting things about dropshipping.
 Does that mean it’s all roses and no thorns?
 Of course not.
 Dropshipping, like any other business, comes with its own set of challenges for the retailer.

-Competition is ruthless, margins are low – The simplicity of setting up and operating such a cost effective business means fierce competition.
+Competition is ruthless, margins are low – The simplicity of setting up and operating such a cost-effective business means fierce competition.
 Dropshipping retailers often compete in the marketplace in one aspect alone – prices!
 The differentiating factor in a successful dropshipping business often boils down to the price that you offer – the lowest one wins.
-The quality of your website, the smoothness in the fulfillment process, the seamless customer service, etc will all come second here.
+The quality of your website, the smoothness of the fulfillment process, the seamless customer service, etc will all come second here.
 As a result, you will be forced to continue operations at extremely low margins.

 Stock details are not always accessible – You, as the retailer or merchant, are not always informed about the supplier’s stock details.
 This may result in back orders, delays in fulfillment, or even refunds.
 Syncing with the suppliers’ inventory in real time is tough, though there are ways to do; which we will discuss later in this article.